lliendo/Radar/docs/minimum-requirements.rst

     in the project, so you don't need to install them manually.

     If you have successfully installed the Python interpreter then is highly probable that Radar will run without any platform specific issues.
+Radar does not depend on any external framework.

     Radar (both client and server) should run at least on the following platforms without problems :